-The band 6 425-7 125 MHz may respond to additional spectrum demand in mid-band for IMT since it has similar propagation conditions to the band 3 400 - 3 800 MHz, noting in particular that the IMT family concept encompasses various mobile technologies (e.g. 4G, 5G and beyond).
-It appears from sharing studies that there is possible opportunity for sharing between IMT (including macro base stations) and fixed satellite service allocated to this band.
-The issue of coexistence with FS needs to be addressed in a medium term perspective.
+In Europe the band 6 425-7 125 MHz may respond to additional spectrum demand in mid-band for 5G/6G since it has similar propagation conditions to the band 3 400 - 3 800 MHz, noting in particular that the IMT family concept encompasses various mobile technologies (e.g. 4G, 5G and $6G^{10}$ ).

+It appears from sharing studies that there is possible opportunity for sharing between IMT (including macro base stations) and fixed-satellite service (FSS) allocated to this band.
+The coexistence with fixed service (FS) will need to be addressed at the national level.